by Texas Homesteader ~

 Heat 1/2 cup water to boiling, add the butter and stir to melt.
 Pour into blender and add dry milk, sugar & vanilla.

 Cover and blend on high speed for about 20 seconds or until smooth.

-Use immediately, store in refrigerator in a covered container for one week or freeze for up to six months.
+Use immediately, store in refrigerator in a covered container for about a week

 Want More Holiday Cooking Tips & Recipes?